-The "Report" button pops up a window displaying the configuration of the current problem (not just the Validator portion), and allows saving the report to a file.
+The "Report" button pops up a window displaying the configuration of the current problem (not just the Validator portion) and allows saving the report to a file.

-E.2.1 The Simple Built-in PC Validator
+E.2.1 The Simple Built-in PC2 Validator

-The built-in PC validator is essentially a simple version of the Unix "diff" program, with the ability to choose some options.
+The built-in PC^2 validator is essentially a simple version of the Unix "diff" program, with the ability to choose some options.
 The choices include:

 - 1. Perform a straight "diff" between the team's output and the judge's answer file - 2.
 Perform a diff, but ignore any whitespace at the beginning of the team's output - 3.
 Perform a diff, but ignore any leading whitespace on lines of the team's output - 4.
-Perform a diff, but ignore all whitespace on lines in the team's output - 5.
-Ignore empty lines in the team's output whether the validator should or should not ignore character case (upper vs. lower) in the team's output, by checking the corresponding box shown on the above screen.
+Perform a diff, but ignore all whitespace on lines in the team's output

+5. Ignore empty lines in the team's output

 The above choices are mutually exclusive; there is no way to combine the options (see the term "simple", above).
-The simple PC validator also separately supports the ability to specify
+The simple PC^2 validator also separately supports the ability to specify whether the validator should or should not ignore character case (upper vs. lower) in the team's output, by checking the corresponding box shown on the above screen.